egfrank/sunlight/README.md

 ## Makefile Approach and Postgresql

-After coding the Python approach, I read the Datamade's Guide to ETL processes with Make and wanted to learn how to write a Makefile.
-I used Postgresql specifically because one query asked for "All Democrats who are younger than 45 years old," and  Postgresql has a function to calculate age.
+After coding the Python approach, I read [Datamade's Guide to ETL processes with Make](https://github.com/datamade/data-making-guidelines) and wanted to learn how to write a Makefile.
+I used Postgresql specifically because one query asked for "All Democrats who are younger than 45 years old" and Postgresql has a function to calculate age.

-####Requirements
+#### Requirements
 If you are running these commands on a Mac, you should have Make already installed.
 You will need to install Postgresql if it's not already installed.
 I am a big fan of going to https://postgresapp.com/ and using their app to install Postgres, but you can also use Brew:
 ```
 brew install postgres